Gepetto/gepetto-utils/scripts/README.md

 # Scripts for Gepetto

+## `doc.py` & `doc.sh`

+Gets the projects / namespaces / branches to process from the [Gepetto Dashboard](http://rainboard.laas.fr) (activate `keep_doc` on the branches you need)
+Run them in this order in a cron job to put the last generated doxygen HTML from gepgitlab on `/net/cetus/data/gepetto/Doc`.

 ## `release.sh`

 `./release.sh <tag> [<package name>]`

 Creates a signed tag named `v<tag>` and push it.
 Also creates `<package name>-<tag>.tar.gz{,.sig}` including submodules.

+Can be usefull if you don't have the JRL cmake submodule, otherwise just use `make release VERSION=x.y.z && make dist`

 ## `video.py`